BANANASJIM/WaveBlender/README.md

 > [WaveBlender: Practical Sound-Source Animation in Blended Domains](https://graphics.stanford.edu/papers/waveblender/).
 Kangrui Xue, Jui-Hsien Wang, Timothy R. Langlois, Doug L. James. *SIGGRAPH Asia 2024 Conference Papers*.

+**9/8 Update:** This codebase has been [gaining some traction recently](https://www.youtube.com/watch?v=1bS7sHyfi58).
+Keep in mind that this is an early-gen prototype for research.
+There are plans to release a more comprehensive and useable sound rendering system later -- stay tuned :)

 ## Build Instructions

 **Dependencies:** C++17, CUDA, Eigen 3.4, libigl